-Experts tell us that babies need sensory stimulation to grow and develop properly.
+Experts tell us that babies need sensory stimulation for proper sensory development as they grow.
 For new parents, knowing which stimulation is best can be difficult.
-With every book you read, documentary you watch, or auntie you ask, the question of what’s the best stimulation for baby seems harder and harder to answer.
-This post offers simple advise to put you on the right track.
+With every book you read, documentary you watch, or auntie you ask, the question of what’s the best baby stimulation seems harder and harder to answer.
+This post offers simple practical parenting advice to put you on the right track.

 Growing little people is hard work